A Randomized Missing Data Approach to Robust Filtering and Forecasting: The RMD Modelling Framework

 Here, $\hat \beta(\hat y^t)$ is shorthand for the filtered posterior probability $P(C_t =1 | \hat y^t, \beta)$ derived in Appendix \ref{sec:RMD_posterior}, and ${F(\hat y_t | \hat y^{t-1}, \beta) = \int_{x_t, \theta} f_\theta (\hat y_t | x_t) dP(x_t, \theta | \hat y^{t-1}, \beta)}$ is the one-step-ahead predictive density of $y_t$ evaluated at $\hat y_t$.
 A detailed derivation of the posterior distribution can be found in Appendix \ref{sec:RMD_posterior}.

-Given this posterior form in general, a natural question that arises is how to select a particular choice of $f_j$.
-We show two different assumptions which lead to different explicit forms for $f_j$ and respective alternative RMD implementations based on endogenous randomization (RMD-N) or exogenous randomization (RMD-X).
+Given this posterior form in general, a natural question that arises is whether we can specify $f_j$ in a way that avoids additional parametrization and leaves $\beta$ as the only parameter controlling the arising robustness efficiency trade-off.
+We show two alternative assumptions which lead to two such forms for $f_j$ and respective alternative RMD implementations based on endogenous randomization (RMD-N) or exogenous randomization (RMD-X).
 In the RMD-N specification, we assume that the missing indicator $C_t$ cannot be learned from past or present observations $\hat y_t$, but can be learned from future observations.
 From this assumption, we can derive the exact form that the alternative distribution $f_j$ must take.
 This approach has favorable learning properties, because one can infer where in the past $E(C_t | \hat y^T)$ is low, and also imposes neglible computational cost compared to the original state-space model defined by equations (\ref{eq::SSM_stationary})-(\ref{eq::SSM_obs_prec}).

 In contrast, in the RMD-X specification, we assume that the missing indicator $C_t$ cannot be inferred even after observing all data points.
-We show that this leads to another exact form for $f_j$ which induces a posterior distribution which randomizes over $P(C^T|\beta)$.
+We show that this leads to another exact form for $f_j$ which induces a posterior distribution which randomizes over $P(C^T|\beta)$ solely as a function of $\beta$.